Background

 Expertise

-Prosecuted an intentional strangulation.
-The complainant was a teenager and summoned to attend following a retraction statement.
+Prosecuted an intentional strangulation offence.
+The Complainant was a teenager and summoned to attend following a retraction statement.
 After a detailed and sensitive conference, the complainant agreed to give evidence.
 The Complainant provided various statements, the latest of which confirmed that some of the content in prior statements was not true.
 Following a trial, a verdict of Guilty was returned.
 Miah was instructed for the committal for sentence in the Crown Court.
 The Defendant, who was 20 years old, received immediate custody for 22 months.

 Representing a child facing 4 offences.
 Miah raised a legal argument on the day of trial to exclude the identification evidence, citing relevant procedural rules and case law.
 The evidence was excluded, and the Crown offered no evidence on all the charges; the child maintained his good character.